ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 CredSSP and TLS 1.2
 +++++++++++++++++++

-By default the ``requests-credssp`` library is configured to authenticate over the TLS 1.2 protocol.
+By default, the ``requests-credssp`` library is configured to authenticate over the TLS 1.2 protocol.
 TLS 1.2 is installed and enabled by default for Windows Server 2012 and Windows 8 and more recent releases.